ncihtan/htan_missing_manual/data_pub_submission/clin_biospec_assay.md

 As stated in [Data and Publication Submission Overview](../data_pub_submission/overview.md), data submission involves two key steps:
 1. Uploading assay data files to Synapse; and
-2. Completing and validating manifests using the Data Curator App (DCA).
+2. Completing and validating metadata using the Data Curator App (DCA).

 This page provides more details regarding those steps.
 However, you will also need to understand the HTAN data model and specific requirements for your particular data type.
-For a general overview of the HTAN data model, please see [HTAN Data Model](../data_model.md).
+For a general overview of the HTAN data model, please see [HTAN Data Model](../data_model/overview.md).
 To understand specific requirements for your data type, please see [Data Standards](https://humantumoratlas.org/standards).

-HTAN uses the Synapse [Web Portal](https:/www.synapse.org) and [DCA](https://dca.app.sagebionetworks.org/) to manage clinical, biospecimen and assay data submissions (dataset ingress).
+HTAN uses the Synapse [Portal](https://www.synapse.org) and [DCA](https://dca.app.sagebionetworks.org/), developed and maintained by [Sage Bionetworks](https://sagebionetworks.org/), to manage clinical, biospecimen and assay data submissions (dataset ingress).
 In order to submit data, your center should:

 1. [Have at least one user with Certified User status on Synapse.](#have-at-least-one-user-with-certified-user-status-on-synapse)
 2. [Contact your Data Liaison to set up your project and cloud bucket.](#contact-your-data-liaison-to-set-up-your-project-and-cloud-bucket)